hmerrilees/prac/README.md

 ## The feedback-oriented utility for a practice-oriented life.

 ## TL:DR;
 Awww, the minifesto is not *that* insufferable, I assure you!
-But if you're really that lazy, just run `prac help`, and `prac help <subcommand>`.
+But if you're feeling lazy, just run `prac help`, and `prac help <subcommand>`.
 The help is fairly complete.
 Applicable subcommands have `-i` flag for interactive mode, highly recommended.